Freddie Sears: Return to Colchester United

 On 15 June 2021, Sears returned to former club Colchester United following his release from Ipswich, signing a two-year contract.
 He made his third debut for the U's on 7 August 2021 in a 0–0 draw away at Carlisle United.
 He scored his first goal since his return to the club on 17 August in Colchester's 1–1 draw with Mansfield Town.

 In that 2021/22 season, Sears ended with 17 goals from 53 appearances.

 In the 2022/23 season Sears was mostly restricted to appearances off the bench, scoring just four goals as Colchester struggled near the bottom of the table.
 In a rare start Sears missed a 91st-minute penalty in a 0–1 defeat against relegation rivals Rochdale.

 At the end of the season Sears was released by Colchester.

 Dagenham & Redbridge

 In September 2023, Sears signed for National League team Dagenham & Redbridge on a contract until the end of the 2023–24 season.
 He departed the club by mutual consent in March 2024.

 Braintree Town

 Later that month, after leaving Dagenham & Redbridge, Sears opted to join National League South side, Braintree Town.

 Chatham Town

 On 19 July 2024, Sears joined Isthmian League Premier Division side Chatham Town.

 Maldon & Tiptree

 On 17 June 2025, Sears agreed to join Isthmian League North Division side Maldon & Tiptree.
+In his first season at the club, he scored 33 goals in all competitions, including 29 goals in the league as he won the Golden Boot, helping the Jammers to lift the league title.

+Brentwood Town

+On 6 August 2026, Sears joined Isthmian League Premier Division club Brentwood Town.